-The purpose of the Audit Committee (the "Committee") of the Board of Directors of DigitalOcean Holdings, Inc. (the "Company") is to:
+The purpose of the Audit Committee (the "Committee") of the Board of Directors of Coupang, Inc. (the "Company") is to:

-- oversee the Company's accounting and financial reporting processes, systems of internal control, financial statement audits and the integrity of the Company's financial statements; - manage the selection, engagement terms, fees, qualifications, independence, and performance of the registered public accounting firms engaged as the Company's independent outside auditors for the purpose of preparing or issuing an audit report or performing audit services (the "Auditors"); - maintain and foster an open avenue of communication with the Company's management, internal audit group and Auditors; - review any reports or disclosures required by applicable law and stock exchange listing requirements; - oversee the design, implementation, organization and performance of the Company's internal audit function; - help the Board oversee the Company's data security, information technology use and protection and legal and regulatory compliance, including risk assessment; and - provide regular reports and information to the Board.
+- oversee the Company's accounting and financial reporting processes, systems of internal control, financial statement audits and the integrity of the Company's financial statements; - oversee the selection, engagement terms, fees, qualifications, independence, and performance of the registered public accounting firms engaged as the Company's independent outside auditors for the purpose of preparing or issuing an audit report or performing audit services (the "Auditors"); - maintain and foster an open avenue of communication with the Company's management, and Auditors; - review any reports or disclosures required by applicable law and stock exchange listing requirements; - help the Board oversee the Company's legal and regulatory compliance, including the internal audit function, legal function, compliance program, and risk assessment; and - provide regular reports and information to the Board.